violasignorile01/UFC_Machine_Learning_Model/README.md

 # UFC Machine Learning Model

+"A machine learning model is a file that has been trained to recognize certain types of patterns.
+You train a model over a set of data, providing it an algorithm that it can use to reason over and learn from those data." - Microsoft

 Core Responsibilities; Project Manager, choosing a feature to add to the model

 Tools Used; Python (Pandas, Matplotlib, Scikit-learn), Jupyter Notebook